aymoun95/aymoun95/README.md

 <!--
 **aymoun95/aymoun95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-This is the place where I opensource stuff and break things 🤣
+This is the place where I invent and create things 🤣

 - 🔭 I’m currently working on something really cool 😉
 - 🌱 I’m currently learning everything 🤣